Skip to main content

 However, it doesn’t have to be taboo.
 Learning about your upcoming roof replacement project is the best way to get the most value for your investment, and also understand where exactly your money is going.

-Our family at RoofCrafters has been in the Southeast region replacing roofs for families just like yours, one roof at a time, for nearly 3 decades.
-We believe our professionalism, and demonstrated integrity throughout the entire process will deliver what we like to call the “RoofCrafters Experience.”
-This is what we believe separates us from the other companies in the industry, and why clients choose our family.
+We get it.
+RoofCrafters has been replacing roofs for families just like yours, one roof at a time, for 3 decades.
+We believe our professionalism and demonstrated integrity throughout the entire process will deliver what we like to call the “RoofCrafters Experience.”
+This is what separates us from all the other roofers in the industry.
+Now we want to share our roof replacement experience with you.

-We’re glad you’re here because, in this article, we're going to share our 30 years of experience so you can learn about the factors that go into calculating the price of a new roof replacement.
-Hopefully, by the end of this article, you'll have a better understanding of the factors that impact the cost of a roof replacement.
-And you'll be better prepared to make a well-informed decision about your upcoming project.
+So, in this article, we'll share the 7 key factors that go into calculating the price of a new roof replacement.
+Hopefully, by the end of this article, you'll have a better understanding of all the factors that impact the cost of a roof replacement.
+This way you'll be better prepared to make a great decision about your upcoming project.

-Let’s jump right into the 7 key factors!
+Let’s dive right into the 7 key factors!

-7 Factors Used to Calculate the Cost of a Roof Replacement
+7 Key Factors Used to Calculate the Cost of a Roof Replacement

 So you're thinking about replacing your roof and wondering how the cost is calculated?
 It's not as simple as just looking at the price of the materials, there are many factors to consider.

 Let's dive into the 7 key factors that can affect the final cost of your roof replacement.
-These 7 factors will give you a better understanding of what affects the cost of your new roof.
+The 7 key factors will give you a better understanding of what affects the cost of your new roof.

 1. The size of your roof